Heir Foundation Initiative

 Her experience of teaching teachers is her strength and passion.
 Apace with her profession Sonia is an undoubted Good Samaritan, opening her heart and home to foster the youth.
 She gives them the stability of a loving home, the nurturing of a mother and the tools to develop life skills that will empower them throughout their journey.

-Sonia has a keen interest in vocational learning and is one of the trustees on the Tea Leaf Trust, delivering professional development annually for the teaching team.
-This sets a presidence, ensuring our teachers and students obtain educational programmes and mentoring of the highest quality.
+Sonia has a keen interest in vocational learning and is one of the trustees of the Tea Leaf Trust, delivering professional development annually for the teaching team.
+This sets a precedent, ensuring our teachers and students obtain educational programmes and mentoring of the highest quality.
 Sonia is enthusiastic about her involvement in The Heir Foundation project and looks forward to supporting the team to grow to its full potential.

-Heir Foundation Educational Programme
+Heir Foundation Education Programme

 To Launch Hair Skills Initiative to

-Designing a Beauty programme to compliment the Bridal Make up.
-Eyelash extensions, Henna tattooing, Threading, waxing, nails etc…
+Designing a beauty programme to compliment the bridal make up.
+Eyelash extensions, henna tattooing, threading, waxing, nails etc.

 Designing a hair accessory programme teaching how to make Bridal accessories, both theory and practical.